dnmfarrell/Perl6-One-Liners/README.md

 Perl 6 One Liners
 =================

-This file is a work in progress, converting Perl 5 one liners to Perl 6.
+This book is a work in progress, converting Perl 5 one liners to Perl 6.
 I hope you find it interesting, maybe even useful!
 If you would like to contribute either bugs, new or improved regexes; issues and pull requests are welcome!

 You can test the one liners on the accompanying `example.txt` file included in this repo.